codefellows-seattle-javascript-401d19/16-19-auth/lab-david/README.md

 ## Installation / How to use
 - clone this repo to your machine
 - run `npm install` to install all dependencies
+- run `npm run dbon` to turn on the mongoDB server
 - run `npm test` to run tests

 ## Tests